-UMAR recently announced at its annual Holiday Brunch & Silent Auction that it will now assist graduate students with financial need through its new Graduate Scholarship.
+UMAR announced at its 2014 Holiday Brunch & Silent Auction that it will now assist graduate students with financial need through its new Graduate Scholarship.
 This is a $1,000 non-endowed scholarship and, therefore, will only be offered so long as enough money resides in the account.
-For more information, or to donate, please contact Alumni Coordinator Brandon Hoyer at email@example.com or 901-678-1333.
+For more information, or to donate, please contact Alumni Coordinator Brandon Hoyer at firstname.lastname@example.org or 901-678-1333.

 Holiday Brunch & Silent Auction

 UMAR members gathered for a holiday brunch and silent auction on December 9 in the U of M University Center.
 View Photos

 UMAR met at Shelby Farms Pavilion in May 2014 for its annual spring picnic featuring a wine tasting and a silent auction of donated items benefiting the UMAR Scholarship Fund.
 In support of the Memphis Child Advocacy Center Teddy Bear Drive, guests brought a total of 23 teddy bears to donate.
 View Photos

 Stay tuned for more information on the 2015 Spring Picnic.